Juvenile hemochromatosis

 In a person with this condition, the body absorbs too much iron from foods.
 In turn, that extra iron is stored in the organs, including the liver, heart and pancreas.
 Extra iron in these organs can cause serious problems, such as liver disease, heart problems and diabetes.

-What are the causes of Pediatric Hemochromatosis?
+What are the causes of juvenile hemochromatosis?

 Hemochromatosis is hereditary (passed down in families) through a mutated gene.